caseywebdev/react-list/README.md

 The number of items to batch up for new renders.

+##### scrollParentGetter parent)

+A function that returns a DOM Element or Window that will be treated as the scrolling container for the list.
+In most cases this does not need to be set for the list to work as intended.
+It is exposed as a prop for more complicated uses where the scrolling container may not initially have an overflow property that enables scrolling.

 ##### threshold (defaults to `100`)

 The number of pixels to buffer at the beginning and end of the rendered list